 What Co-Teaching Means for Students

-Sheridan's academic vigor is a product of the co-teaching model.
-Co-teaching challenges insructors to meet the needs of all students, provides support for complex instruction, and builds a unique classroom dynamic of both nurture and awareness of learners.
+Sheridan’s academic rigor is a product of the co-teaching model.
+Co-teaching challenges instructors to meet the needs of all students, provides support for complex instruction, and builds a unique classroom dynamic of both nurture and awareness of learners.